River Stour - Constable country

 - Continue on and in 60 metres cross the railway line with a stile at each end and then go through a metal kissing gate.

 - Carry straight on, your direction 310°, through the middle of the field.
 After 215 metres go through a pair of metal kissing gates and onwards between the fences of horse paddocks.

 - In 110 metres go through a metal kissing gate.
 In 55 metres you come to a tarmac road.
 Cross it slightly to the right and go through a metal kissing gate on a signposted footpath.
 Turn half left, your direction 305°, with a view over the River Stour valley on your right-hand side.

-- In 140 metres go though a metal kissing gate in the far corner of the field to reach a tarmac road.
+- In 140 metres go though a metal kissing gate in a gap in the hedge in the far corner of the field to reach a tarmac road.
 Turn right, your direction 340°.
 In 35 metres you pass Frostwood House on your left.

 - In 220 metres, where the road veers right, you go left through a gate along a signposted footpath uphill, your direction 250°.
 In 65 metres go through a gate and straight on with the field edge on your left.

-- In 60 metres go through a gate and onwards with Dedham church now visible to your right.
+- In 60 metres go through another gate and onwards with Dedham church now visible to your right.

-- In a further 80 metres go through a gate and through a gate again after 160 metres and straight on.
+- In a further 80 metres go through a gate and through a metal kissing gate after 140 metres and straight on.